The procedure under the PCT has great advantages for the applicant, the patent offices and the general public:

 Effective from February 2018, the applicant may submit new PCT application and request for filing invention outside Malaysia under Section 23A at Patent Counter, Intellectual Property Corporation of Malaysia (MyIPO),Ground Floor, Tower B, Menara UOA Bangsar, Kuala Lumpur.

 Should you have further enqueries, please contact Pn.
 Norahzlida Bt.
 Busrah at 03-2299 8809 or email email@example.com .

 Flowchart for Patent Prosecution Highway (PPH) MyIPO as Office of Later Examination (OLE)

 The Patent Prosecution Highway (PPH) is an initiative which provides a means of significantly accelerating examination of your patent application if examination work has already been conducted at another patent office.

 Under the PPH programme, if the claims of your application have been found to be acceptable by a first patent office, you may request accelerated examination of a corresponding application at a second office.
 The PPH is a procedure whereby patent offices can make use of relevant work already conducted by another office when conducting the patent examination.

 With effect from 1 October 2014, MyIPO starts a pilot PPH/PCT-PPH programme with the Japan Patent Office (JPO).

 With effect from 1 July 2017, MyIPO starts a pilot PPH/PCT-PPH programme with the European Patent Office (EPO).

-With effect from 1 July 2018, MyIPO starts a pilot PPH/PCT-PPH programme with the State Intellectual Property Office (SIPO).
+With effect from 1 July 2018, MyIPO starts a pilot PPH/PCT-PPH programme with National Intellectual Property Administration, PRC (CNIPA).